Storidge/cio-faq/general.md

 - Performance boundaries can be set or changed to meet growing demands with minimal operator effort.

-### How does Storidge CIO compare to Docker volumes, software defined storage, enterprise storage?
+### How does Storidge CIO compare to cloud native storage, software defined storage, or enterprise storage?

 Storidge CIO is a more complete solution to delivering scalable, persistent storage for containers than anything in the market, due to its purpose-built, automated storage stack.